NO SLEEPING

 Or is it that the bedroom needs the dreamer, to become a place for dreaming?

-NO SLEEPING celebrates the photographic impulse to commemorate and preserve, while ruminating on futures lost.
-The shapeshifting nature of grief guides this gently interactive performance, with an array of devices that use light in a photographic manner (historic, low tech, and the technology of now), to occupy rooms and bedrooms of historic homes where someone remembered may have slept.
+The shapeshifting nature of grief guides this interactive performance, with an array of devices that use light in a photographic manner (historic, low tech, and the technology of now), to occupy the rooms of historic homes where someone remembered may have slept.
+Through spoken word, accumulated objects, soundscapes, projections, and performance, this thought piece on conservation is a devotional investigation of place, form, and memory.
+With the gentle direction of Sue Murad, the audience becomes part of the work by shifting from the mindset of passive watching toward collaborating.
+Those present become a part of immersive experiences, with each sense activated, including taste.

 Read more….